Reporting tools at Nokia

 The problem

-Quarterly executive reporting ran on manual data collection.
-Finance staff spent 4–6 hours a day at quarter-end chasing inputs across regions and formats.
+Quarterly executive reporting ran on manual data collection — a process that consumed one finance analyst's entire workday, every day of quarter-end close, chasing inputs across regions and formats.
 At the same time, sales reporting lived in Salesforce Analytics, which the organization was moving away from.

 What I built